rnestler/rnestler.github.io-source/content/articles/2017/2017-04-13_visiting_technologia_incognita.rst

 room", silly me) in the "WOW Amsterdam" hostel.
 It's not that close to the center, but reachable with either bus or the metro.

-After the train ride from Düsseldorf, a bus ride to my hostel I took the metro to `Technologia Incognita`_.
+After the train ride from Düsseldorf and a bus ride to my hostel I took the metro to `Technologia Incognita`_.

 .. figure:: /images/tour_de_hackerspace/techinc/techinc_entry.jpg
     :alt: Entry to the Technologia Incognita